helidon-io/helidon/docs/se/config/extensions.md

 ## RetryPolicy SPI

-The builder for each `ConfigSource` and `OverrideSource` accepts a [`RetryPolicy`](/apidocs/io.helidon.config/io/helidon/config/spi/RetryPolicy.html) governing if and how the source should deal with failures loading the underlying data.
+The builder for each `ConfigSource` and `OverrideSource` accepts a [`RetryPolicy`][retrypolicy] governing if and how the source should deal with failures loading the underlying data.

 A retry policy accepts a function, the invocation of which the policy will govern according to its own implementation.
-Applications can use the predefined policies in [`RetryPolicies`](/apidocs/io.helidon.config/io/helidon/config/RetryPolicies.html), such as `RetryPolicies.justCall` which simply invokes the function without any retry.
+Applications can use the predefined policies in [`RetryPolicies`][retrypolicies], such as `RetryPolicies.justCall` which simply invokes the function without any retry.
 That class also exposes a builder for constructing a time-based retry policy, with several parameters:

 | Parameter | Usage | Default |
 |----|----|----|